cbushdor/-MyDefaultValues4Vim/README.md

 # TODO

-Change during first time the *path* and *filename* that contain configuration in *~/.vim/plugged/-MyDefaultValues4Vim/mylibrary/MYVIMRC*.
+- During first install in *~/.vim/plugged/-MyDefaultValues4Vim/vimrc*, the *path* and *filename* that contain configuration can be configured.

+- Help at command line not covered yet!

 # License